AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/intro.md

 ## [!DNL Observation for Adobe Commerce] demo

-Watch this video to learn about the [!DNL Observation for Adobe Commerce]:
+Watch this video to learn about [!DNL Observation for Adobe Commerce]:

 >[!VIDEO](https://video.tv.adobe.com/v/344444?quality=12)